-Japanese knotweed spears pushing out of the Bronx ground in early April.
+Japanese knotweed spears pushing out in early April.

-Four cupfuls knotweed, chopped up as a bed for the lamb.
+4 cups young Japanese knotweed, sliced into 4" - 6" lengths as a bed for the lamb.

-Roast at 350'F/180'C for 15 minutes to the pound (500gr) - for medium rare (add a cup of water to the pan before it goes in the oven).
+Roast at 350'F/180'C for 15 minutes to the pound (500gr) - for medium rare.
 Cover with a lid or with foil for the first hour, then expose to the dry heat of the oven.

-Rest for at least 15 minutes, afterwards.
+Rest for at least 15 minutes, afterwards, covered.
 Scrape up the knotweed and arrange with the lamb in its (the lamb's) juices on a serving platter.

 I made a potato gratin to go with the lamb, cooked in a skillet in the oven for an hour.
 It, too, was spiked with matchsticks of garlic and a little butter and cooked in enough water to cover.
 But in its last half hour I added some cream, which is absorbed and leaves a stickily delicious crust on the top layer of potatoes.

-(If you can't find knotweed, use a lot of spinach, a mountain of spinach, and some sorrel - or much lemon juice.
+(If you can't find knotweed, use a lot of spinach, a mountain of spinach, and some sorrel - or double the lemon juice.
 Roast the lamb on top.
-The spinach will disappear.)
+The spinach will all but disappear.)